 The Blob (1958)

-The ecru OCBD over a plain tee, high waisted grey trousers and suede bomber jacket are something I wouldn’t be surprised to see some of my stylish friends around the world wearing.
+Here’s a great example of 1950s collegiate style.
+The khaki OCBD over a plain white tee, high waisted grey trousers and suede bomber jacket are a solid combination of everyman style.

 The Thomas Crown Affair (1968)